-- Net Metering Rule allows utility customers with renewable resource facilities with a maximum capacity of 1 MW to receive a credit for net excess generation in the next billing cycle [32]. - Community Conservation Challenge Grant provides \$25,000-\$100,000 in grants for community energy conservation projects that reduce energy consumption or displace the use of traditional energy sources.
-A total of \$600,000 is allocated for 2016.
-Applications for the 2016 funding cycle are due by October 30 [32, 33]. - Sales and Use Tax Exemption for Electrical Generating Equipment exempts transactions involving manufacturing machinery, tools, and equipment used for the production of tangible personal property, which includes electricity, from state gross retail tax.
-However, only wind energy has clearly specified rules from the Department of Revenue [32]. - Clean Energy Portfolio Goal sets a voluntary goal of obtaining 4 percent between 2013 and 2018, 7 percent between 2019 and 2024, and 10 percent by 2025, of electricity from clean energy sources based on 2010 retail sales.
+- Net Metering Rule allows utility customers with renewable resource facilities with a maximum capacity of 1 MW to receive a credit for net excess generation in the next billing cycle [31].
+Indiana Senate Bill 309 signed into law in May 2017 made changes to the net metering rule to modify the compensation after June 30, 2022 to 1.25 times the utility's average wholesale cost for the most recent year.
+Generators installed before the end of 2017 shall continue to receive full retail credit until July 1, 2047 and those installed in the years 2018 to 2022 shall receive full retail credit for their generation until July 1, 2032 [32, 33]. - Community Conservation Challenge Grant provides \$20,000-\$80,000 in grants for community energy conservation projects that reduce energy consumption or displace the use of traditional energy sources [34]. - Sales and Use Tax Exemption for Electrical Generating Equipment exempts transactions involving manufacturing machinery, tools, and equipment used for the production of tangible personal property, which includes electricity, from state gross retail tax.
+However, only wind energy has clearly specified rules from the Department of Revenue [31]. - Clean Energy Portfolio Goal sets a voluntary goal of obtaining 4 percent between 2013 and 2018, 7 percent between 2019 and 2024, and 10 percent by 2025, of electricity from clean energy sources based on 2010 retail sales.
 Participation in the goal makes utilities eligible for incentives that can be used to pay for the compliance projects.
-The deadline to apply for incentives in the 2013 to 2018 period has expired [32]. - Northern Indiana Public Service Company (NIPSCO) offers feed-in tariff incentive rates for electricity generated from renewable resources for up to 15 years.
-The payment for biomass projects that are selected in the first lot in the capacity allocation process is \$0.0918/kWh.
-The 4 MW cap for intermediate solar allocation 1 has been met [32, 34, 35].
+The deadline to apply for incentives in the 2013 to 2018 period has expired [31]. - Northern Indiana Public Service Company (NIPSCO) offers feed-in tariff incentive rates for electricity generated from renewable resources for up to 15 years.
+The payment for biomass projects that are selected in the first lot in the capacity allocation process is \$0.0918/kWh [31, 35, 36].